digdilem/taskpony/README.md

 - UX: Clicking the task's List in the "All tasks" List now jumps to that List.
 - Feature: Local stats calculated.
 Rate limited to 1/hr to avoid performance hit.
 - Feature: /stats page (and icon button) added with some basic statistics.
+- Change: Config save rewritten to make it easier to expand in the future.

 - Feature: Orphaned task handling. !!
 See workflow in obsidian
 - Config option - Show stats